Utvälinge – Jonstorp 11 km

 Furthest out on the island of Rönnen you can just see the port which was used for larger boats and in the pastures to the south, you can find the railway tracks which transported the bricks and tiles.
 People are not welcome on the island but when you walk by, you can keep a look out for those who do visit: common seals.
 Peregrine falcons are also often seen here.

 On the coastal meadows between Norra Häljaröd and Jonstorp you can botanize among the plants and try to read the amazing history from the surroundings.
 The meadows are among the last remains of the once many tens of kilometres long Kulla fälad: the common pastures for the villages.
 On the headland east of Farhultsbaden there are rare plants such as marsh gentian and deer grass.
+At Farhultsbaden you wander alongside the sea and soft dunes.
+The shelter offers space for 20 people and here you also will find facilities.

 Continue alongside pasture and cross the hanging bridge before you reach Jonstorp village.